On the geometry of silent and anisotropic big bang singularities

 \section{Estimating the spatial scalar curvature}

-The spatial scalar curvature plays a central role in the analysis.
-We therefore estimate it in the present section.
-Note that we derive a formula for the scalar curvature in terms of the frame $\{X_{A}\}$ and the functions $\bmu_{A}$ in Lemma~\ref{lemma:scalarcurvature} below.
-The ``structure constants'' $\g_{AB}^{C}$, defined by
+The spatial scalar curvature and the diagonal components of the spatial Ricci curvature (with respect to the frame $\{X_A\}$ and co-frame $\{Y^A\}$) play a central role in the analysis.
+We therefore estimate them in the present section.
+Since the formulae for these expressions (and their derivation) are lengthy, and since the derivations consist of standard calculations, the corresponding material is to be found in Appendices~\ref{section:sp sc curv} and \ref{section:sp ricci cu} below.
+The most important constituents of the leading order terms are the $\mu_A$ introduced in Remark~\ref{remark:globalframe} and the structure coefficients $\g_{AB}^{C}$, defined by (\ref{eq:structure coeffients}).